 Because of historic structural and systemic discrimination in many areas of basic life, such as housing, education, and employment, racial disparities are pronounced among people experiencing homelessness.
 For example, in FY 2019, 56% of adults and 69% of children served by state-funded homeless shelters and transitional housing programs in Illinois were African American.

 We’ll let you know how to add your voice when we advocate for federal and state investments in proven programs that help end homelessness.
 Sign up for our policy advocacy alerts »

 Check back for updates on campaigns and proposed policies related to this issue.

 What Have We Been Doing?

 - Housing Action Illinois coordinates monthly conversations among the 19 Illinois Continuums of Care, the local planning bodies that coordinate housing and services funding for families and individuals experiencing homelessness.
 We help service providers share latest updates, discuss best practices, and collaborate.

-- As efforts to address housing instability and provide COVID-19 relief continue, Housing Action Illinois is partnering with allies to advocate for policies and resources that prevent homelessness and create affordable housing that will meet the needs of people who have experienced homelessness.
+- As efforts to address housing instability and provide COVID-19 relief continue, Housing Action Illinois is partnering with allies to advocate for policies and resources that prevent homelessness and create affordable housing.
+The most recent state budget included funding to assist people experiencing homelessness secure housing; in 2022, we are advocating to continue this funding and for new funding to create and operate non-congregate emergency shelters for people experiencing homelessness.
 Learn more about our policy advocacy »

 - In 2020, during the COVID-19 pandemic, Housing Action regranted $485,000 in relief funds to 30 direct service organizations throughout Illinois that are working to support individuals facing housing instability.
 Learn more »